VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > two-phase commit and it can be implemented without making any changes
 > to the application code.

+### Some Comments on Windows Azure Service Bus

+The previous discussion suggested a way to avoid using a distributed two-phase commit in the Conference Management bounded context.
+However, there are some alternative approaches.

+Although the Windows Azure Service Bus does not support distributed transactions with databases, you can use the **RequiresDuplicateDetection** property when you send messages, and the **PeekLock** mode when you receive messages to create the desired level of robustness without using a distributed transaction.

+As another approach, you can use a distributed transaction to update the database and send a message using a local MSMQ queue.
+You can then use a bridge to connect the MSMQ queue to a Windows Azure Service Bus queue.

+For example of implementing a bridge from MSMQ to Windows Azure Service Bus, see the sample in the [Windows Azure AppFabric SDK][appfabsdk].

+For more information about the Windows Azure Service Bus, see [Technologies Used in the Reference Implementation][r_chapter9] in the Reference Guide.

+## Distributed Transactions and Event Sourcing

+The previous section that discussed the integration options for the **Conference Management** bounded context raised the issue of using a distributed, two-phase commit transaction to ensure consistency between the database that stores the conference management data and the messaging infrastructure that publishes changes to other bounded contexts.

+The same problem arises when you implement event sourcing: you must ensure consistency between the event store in the bounded context that stores all the events and the messaging infrastucture that publishes those events to other bounded contexts.

+A key feature of an event store implementation should be that it offers a way to guarantee consistency between the events that it stores and the events that the bounded context publishes to other bounded contexts.

+> **CarlosPersona:** This is a key challenge you should address if you
+> decide to implement an event store yourself.
+If you are designing a
+> scalable event store that you plan to deploy in a distributed
+> environment such as Windows Azure, you must be very careful to ensure
+> that you meet this requirement.

 ## Autonomy versus Authority

 The **Orders and Registrations** bounded context is responsible for